 Candidates for the Presidential Scholarship Program are invited to Carthage in January or February to have a conversation with two faculty/staff members and complete an essay.
-Parents are invited to an interactive session to learn more about the benefits of a Carthage education In addition to submitting the scholarship application, you must also apply for admission.
-Submit your application for admission and supporting materials including high school transcripts to Carthage by Dec.
-3 to be considered for these scholarships, and you can apply for admission online.
+Parents are invited to an interactive session to learn more about the benefits of a Carthage education Students who attend the on-campus competition will receive a $1,500 grant towards tuition, renewable for four years.
+In addition to submitting the scholarship application, you must also apply for admission.
+Submit your application for admission and supporting materials including high school transcripts to Carthage by December 3 to be considered for these scholarships, and you can apply for admission online.

 How to Apply

-Candidates interested in applying for a Presidential Scholarship must complete the following no later than Dec.
-3:
+Candidates interested in applying for a Presidential Scholarship must complete the following no later than December 3:

-- Submit the Presidential Scholarship Program Application (available October 2018)
+- Submit the Presidential Scholarship Program Application.

-- Submit a 250-word maximum essay: Evaluate how a significant experience or achievement in your life has helped shape who you are today. (this is part of the online application).
+- Submit a 250-word maximum essay: Evaluate how a significant experience or achievement in your life has helped shape who you are today. (this is part of the online scholarship application).

-- Submit a list of all high school and community organizations and activities (including work) in which you have participated (this is part of the online application).
+- Submit a list of all high school and community organizations and activities (including work) in which you have participated (this is part of the online scholarship application).